chenjunhaoBU/chenjunhaoBU.github.io/research.md

 ## Born to lead: Ballot Order Effect without (Open) Election
 ___
 I documented that Chinese officials with fewer strokes in the family name, and thus with the name appearing early in a roster, are overrepresented at the top leadership body(central committee).
 The overrepresentation relative to the population (and to the top scientists) is largely driven by names with the fewest 24% strokes (≤ 6 strokes) and is more pronounced for names with fewer strokes.
-A minor effect is found for less powerful members of the NPC and CPPCC.
-This roster effect suggests limited attention of officials in charge of appointment or involved in the party's personnel selection process.
+A smaller effect is found for less powerful members of the NPC and prefecture chiefs.
+This roster effect suggests limited attention of decision-makers involved in the party's personnel selection process.
 The advantage of name order in politicians' career advancement is not unique to public elections and has a non-trivial effect on who becomes top leaders.
 <br>

 ![Number of Strokes](/assets/nstrokeciplot.png)